Range & Interquartile Range (IQR) Calculator

 Related Statistical Concepts

-• Standard Deviation: Another measure of spread that uses all data points
+• Standard Deviation: Another measure of spread that uses all data points.
+You can calculate it with our standard deviation calculator.

 • Variance: Square of standard deviation, used in more advanced statistics